wongjoel/csv-wrapper/README.md

 # csv-wrapper

 Convenience methods based on [clojure/data.csv](https://github.com/clojure/data.csv) for reading CSV files.
 This is more of an example of how to build on the foundation given by [clojure/data.csv](https://github.com/clojure/data.csv) than a full featured library.
-For a more full featured csv library, check out [metasoarous/semantic-csv](https://github.com/metasoarous/semantic-csv).
+For a more full featured csv library, check out [metasoarous/semantic-csv](https://github.com/metasoarous/semantic-csv) or [techascent/tech.ml.dataset](https://github.com/techascent/tech.ml.dataset).

 ## Why?